 Therefore, in this decision we approve a total statewide incremental budget to conduct an additional third-party solicitation to result in programs launched before summer 2023, focused on delivering peak and/or net peak demand savings either through energy efficiency or IDSM activities.
 In determining the total statewide budget, we have taken into account the size of the effort we are approving for the Market Access program, the size of the utilities' current third-party solicitation efforts over the next few years, and the fact that it is likely that this will be a budget for one year's worth of benefits.
-Based on this rationale, we approve a statewide budget of \$30 million6 for an additional third-party solicitation by each utility program administrator to support peak and/or net peak benefits associated with energy efficiency or IDSM.
+Based on this rationale, we approve a statewide budget of \$30 million for a single additional third-party solicitation to support peak and/or net peak benefits associated with energy efficiency or IDSM.